datacharmer/testscript-explore/prose-blog/testscript-intro.md

 The testing of a more complex application needs some planning, and it also involves subtle challenges.
 But for now, I just wanted to point out the existence of this handy testing library.
 In the next days I will show some examples of how `testscript` can be used to write powerful tests with a few lines of code, and how I have overcome the first obstacles.

+The code used in this post is available in the [testscript-explore repository](https://github.com/datacharmer/testscript-explore/tree/main/intro).